 It doesn’t always work

 I think this is the number one issue us Watchers have with prayer.
 We pray and our Loved Ones are not healed.
 We turn to God day in and day out and nothing happens.
 We begin to question.
 Does the fault lie with ourselves or with God?
 Is He ignoring us or are we simply not praying hard enough or having enough faith?

-But friend, we need to make a decision… will we pray?
+But friends, we need to make a decision… will we pray?
 Will we accept prayer?
-It is a very dangerous thing to play around with a magic wand – any one seen Fantasia 2ooo? – and likewise if we accept what the Bible says about prayer (see above) it is a very dangerous thing to play around with.
-The next post will look deeper into the topic, but we need to ask ourselves a few questions first.
-Will we take prayer seriously?
-Are we willing to lay aside our frustrations and misconceptions and look into this?
+If it is a dangerous thing to play around with wishes (think, Aladdin!) – it is equally dangerous to play around with prayer.
+Will you take prayer seriously?
+Are you willing to lay aside your frustrations and misconceptions and give it some thought?

 // What do you find difficult about prayer?
 Do you find it easy to talk about or admit to?
 How do you address that?